Received an ATO Crypto Letter? Here's What To Do

 The ATO has begun sending out 2023 letters to crypto holders who may have omitted cryptocurrencies in prior tax returns.
 If you’ve received a notice, it’s because the ATO has received information that you may have held cryptocurrency during a previous tax year without disclosing any income or capital gains in prior tax returns.
 The notices act as a reminder to comply with the ATO guidance and may include prompts to report multiple years.

 Unsure what to do if you’ve received an ATO letter?
 Koinly has you covered - here are some helpful pointers to consider if you've received an ATO letter for your crypto taxes.

-Depending on how you filed, or indeed whether you filed your annual lodgment, there are a couple different letters you may receive from the ATO regarding your cryptocurrency.
+Depending on how you filed, or indeed whether you filed your annual lodgment, there are a couple of different letters you may receive from the ATO regarding your cryptocurrency.

 If you filed a lodgment, but did not report your crypto transactions - or all of your crypto transactions - you may receive a letter or email from your tax filing software provider, stating that the ATO believes you held or disposed of cryptocurrency during the financial year.